 How to start practising self-regulation

-Now that you understand why self-regulation is important, let's talk about how a couple of ways you can start using it.
-Here are two straightforward tactics you may want to give a whirl.
+Now that you understand why self-regulation is important, let's talk about a couple of ways you can start using it.
+Here are two straightforward tactics you may want to try.

 There's good and bad in every situation.
-For example, if you get sacked, the negatives are obvious: You have lost your stream of income and need to find a new role.
+For example, if you get sacked, the negatives are obvious: you've lost your stream of income and need to find a new role.